Adjustable bases add a whole new level of health, comfort, and functionality to your mattress.

-The entertainment position is great for reading, watching tv, gaming, breakfast in bed, etc. The head of the base can take you up almost ninety degrees, to what ever position is most convenient for the activity you are engaging in.
+The entertainment position is excellent for reading, watching tv, gaming, breakfast in bed, etc. The head of the base can take you up almost ninety degrees, to whatever position is most convenient for the activity you are engaging in.

 Now, imagine that you were able to help reduce the symptoms that cause your poor sleep, get the comfort and support you need, reduce your pain and get the great night’s sleep you deserve; the rest and rejuvenation that your body needs.
 Because that is what sleeping in the wellness position (head and feet raised) has the potential to provide.

-If you sleep on a flat mattress and have difficulty getting or staying comfortable, you toss and turn, or wake up frequently throughout the night, it may be worth considering whether an adjustable bed is a better alternative for you.
-A good night’s sleep can be difficult to get when you:
+If you sleep on a flat mattress and have difficulty getting or staying comfortable, you toss and turn, or wake up frequently throughout the night.
+It may be worth considering whether an adjustable bed is a better alternative for you.
+A good night’s sleep can be challenging to get when you:

 - Have sleep apnea